 What additional facilities are there within the school?

 Both Puffin and Partridge Building have their own dedicated IT Room, Art Room, Cookery Room, Soft Playrooms.
 There is also a Magic Room and Sensory Room in Puffin Building for the younger pupils.
-Partridge Building also has a Splash Room and we are currently in the process of completing the installation of a further room with additional play and therapy equipment.
+Partridge Building also has a Splash Room and Balance Room.

 Following our recent expansion, we also have a MUGA on which the children can do sports, together with dedicated play areas for both buildings.